Why do pianos have three pedals, and what do they do?

 Most pianos have three pedals, but what do they do?
 We take a look at what is actually going on.

 Pianos can be found almost everywhere these days.
 From hotel lobbies to town halls, cocktail bars and even railway stations, you are never that far away from a piano.
 They are depicted being played in hit TV shows such as Bridgerton and Channel 4’s The Piano and are the most obvious symbol of music-making in all forms.
-Whether an upright, grand or electric piano, they often have three pedals that the pianist will operate with their feet.

-The development of the pedals began from the very earliest days of the piano and continued through the late 19th century.
+The development of piano pedals began from the very earliest days of the piano and continued through the late 19th century.
 Beethoven was a huge pioneer of the piano, writing increasingly experimental pieces that pushed the technical limits of the instrument.

-Throughout the instrument's evolution, there have been pianos with as many as 6 or more pedals!
+Throughout the instrument’s evolution, there have been pianos with as many as six or more pedals!
 But over many years of development, and a little trial and error, piano makers have arrived at the present configuration of three pedals.

 Read more: Why are piano keys black and white?
 And when did they change?